MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-visio-addin.md

 ms.assetid: 225d3776-a502-485d-a7ea-096b14f590a6
 ---

-# Use the Visio Add-in and SharePoint Visio Services data provider
+# Use the Visio Add-in and SharePoint Visio Services Data Provider

 The Visio Add-in for System Center - Operations Manager combines the strengths of two applications widely used in enterprise IT to simplify the creation of customized dashboards that show the health of an environment.
 The Visio Add-in lets you create diagrams in Visio 2010, 2013, and 2016 that shows:

-- Objects by geography on a map, by location in a data center or building.
+- Objects by geography on a map, by location in a data center or building
-- By role in a logical view of an application.
+- By role in a logical view of an application
-- By topology for complex distributed applications or a core infrastructure technology such as Active Directory Domain Services.
+- By topology for complex distributed applications or a core infrastructure technology such as Active Directory Domain Services

 The SharePoint Visio Services Data Provider for System Center - Operations Manager enables you to take the customized dashboards you create with the Visio Add-in and include them in SharePoint 2010, 2013, and 2016 websites.
 These Web-based dashboards are updated and provide access to instant status information through the familiar SharePoint browser-based experience.